datatalking/Data_Bench/README.md

 # Data Bench
-One Standard Repo to unify your data projects on GitHub
+One data tool as a standard to organize triage, cleaning and modeling of my data projects on GitHub
+* Just as you have one toolbox for plumbing and another for electrical

-# Data Science Project Planning
+# Ghantt Project Planning
-- I chose Critical Chain for its ease of use
+- I chose Critical Chain for its ease of use, start with the end in mind
   - Supplemental Reading: https://www.simplilearn.com/what-is-critical-chain-project-management-rar68-article
   - Good Explanation: https://www.knowledgehut.com/tutorials/project-management/critical-chain-method
 - `README.md` markdown documents can be your friend as they are multifaceted tools
-  - Markdown code allows me to take this
+  - Markdown code allows me to take raw data like this
 ```
     gantt
     title A Gantt Diagram